Spanish Food: 10 Dishes to Try in Spain

 Patatas bravas

-Patatas bravas is a dish you will see very often if you visit Madrid.
-It origins from the capital, and it is highly popular among locals as well as tourists.
-The dish is simple but good: It is cube-shaped white potatoes fried in oil and served with a sauce that is usually spicy.
+The dish is simple but good: It has cube-shaped white potatoes fried in oil and served with a spicy sauce.
 Patatas bravas are often meant as an appetizer for a larger meal or served along with tapas.
-It is usually a very inexpensive dish to try.
+It is usually a very inexpensive dish to order.

 Where to eat patatas bravas: Madrid